Sacramento Kings: Change to purple and black

-For the 2016–17 season, the Kings are changing their brand once more, adopting a logo reminiscent of their 1971–1994 design and dispatched black from their logo while keeping the purple and silver.
+For the 2016–17 season, the Kings changed their brand by adopting a logo reminiscent of their 1971–1994 design and dispatched black from their logo while keeping the purple and silver.
 The Kings unveiled their new uniforms on June 15, 2016, featuring four designs.
 Both the home white and purple away uniforms feature a modernized "Kings" script, an updated crown on top, and gray side stripes.
 The so-called 'City' uniforms are similar to the away uniforms, except that the abbreviation "SAC" in gray appears in front.
 The black 'Global' uniforms substitute the crown for a standing lion crest on top, along with a solid gray side stripe on the right and the primary logo on the left leg.
 All uniforms feature a baby blue collar, stitches, and tab that says "Sacramento Proud", a nod to the franchise's first few seasons in Sacramento.

 Beginning with the 2017–18 season, the jerseys will be sponsored by Blue Diamond Growers.

 As part of the switch to Nike as the NBA's uniform provider, the home and away uniform designations were abolished.
 The Kings kept their uniforms mostly intact, but the erstwhile primary purple uniforms were retired in favor of the 'City' alternate purple uniforms.
 The Kings' primary uniform set now consists of the white 'Association' uniforms, the purple 'Icon' uniforms and the black 'Statement' uniforms.

+The Kings announced an updated uniform set ahead of the 2023–24 season.
+The most notable change was that black became the primary color and purple relegated to accent color, along with a new "Kings" script heavily inspired by the team's uniforms from 1972 to 1994.
+The white "Association" uniform featured black letters and purple trim, along with purple, black and silver side stripes.
+The black "Icon" uniform featured white letters and purple trim, along with purple and silver side stripes.
+The "Statement" uniform drew inspiration from the alternate uniforms worn from 1994 to 1997, largely featuring purple with a black gradient along with purple and black checkerboard patterns on each side.
+The full team name, using the modern team wordmark, is emblazoned in front.